 CHARGING CELL PHONES, ETC: If using a digital camera, please bring enough battery power to use for at least 4 days ( although electricity for charging batteries should be available while camping though may be limited).
 We will have access to electricity at during our hotel stays.
 If daily phone contact is required while traveling, we recommend renting a satellite phone from the United States before our trip departure.
 Some of you may have cell service while in La Paz.
 You may want to call your provider before you depart to see what the fees are for calls and texting.
 Another option is to set up a Skype account on your lap top or “ smart phone” before leaving home for use while in La Paz.
 Apps such as Facetime, Messenger and WhatsApp should work from our hotel as well.

-WIFI CONNECTION: Wifi connection is available at our hotel in La Paz on Day One, Five and Nine.
+WIFI CONNECTION: Wifi connection is available at our hotel in La Paz on Day One, Six and Ten.
 If you can’t part with your laptop bring it along!
 It may be safely stored at the hotel while we are camping.